Harima Chemicals Group, Inc.

 Floating Solar-Power Generation Business

 In Mar 2023, Harima started its first floating solar-power generation business on a reservoir located in the vicinity of the Kakogawa Plant.
-Our approx. 1,700 solar panels installed on structures on the surface of the reservoir generates an annual 900,000kWh, representing enough power to supply the electricity needs of 250 homes.
+Our approx. 1,700 solar panels installed on structures on the surface of the reservoir generate an annual 1 million kWh, representing enough power to supply the electricity needs of 250 homes, also reducing carbon dioxide emissions by about 380 tons.
 The power is distributed to the Kakogawa Site via a private transmission line, and also to a local community center for everyday use, as well as for emergency situations when an accumulator and power conditioner will also be on standby.

 This project is partially funded by the Ministry of the Environment, Japan (MOEJ) through an emission mitigation grant program, and in Apr 2023, was acclaimed as a model case for solar power facilities implemented in innovative locations such as farmland, reservoirs and waste treatment plants.
 It is featured on the MOEJ website, recognized for its significant contributions to the environment and the community, as well as disaster resilience through the distribution of electricity for everyday and emergency use.